All Episodes

 Yeah, but that's you throw that game.

-That's a 45 to three game.
+That's a 45-3 game.

-Coming off the edges doesn't doesn't matter.
+Coming off the edges doesn't matter.

 It's been tried both ways.

-Steelers have no problem with the Colts in playoffs, and they do rattle manning, but the Jets don't seem to be able to do it.
+Steelers have no problem with the Colts in playoffs, and they do rattle Manning, but the Jets don't seem to be able to do it.

-And if if you look at the rosters, 45 guys on a team, players number three through 45 equal on both sides.
+And if you look at the rosters, 45 guys on a team, players number three through 45 equal on both sides.

 What's the difference?